danpaxton/scopescript-parser/README.md

 ## `return` statement
-Returns an expression from a function.<br>
+Returns an expression from a function call.<br>

 Syntax, <br>
 `return expression;`<br>